Tour of Idaho

 anyone may explore the content without being a member.
 You should

-request to become a member only if you are serious about attempting T1
+request to become a member only if you are serious about attempting the

-during 2016.
-You may also find our forum, FAQ and home page to
+admitted and there is some light screening).
+You may also find our forum, FAQ

 be useful resources.

-are three things that you'll need in order to maximize your experience
+are three things that you'll need in order to maximize your educational

 here.
 1) The patience and ability to read for comprehension.
 2) The